Sound Properties and Their Perception

 d. ... the library after school?

-e. ... the sound which most humans can just barely hear?
+e. ... the sound that most humans can just barely hear?

 3. On a good night, the front row of the Twisted Sister concert would surely result in a 120 dB sound level.
 An IPod produces 100 dB.
 How many IPods would be needed to produce the same intensity as the front row of the Twisted Sister concert?